0xJepsen/0xjepsen/README.md

 ### Hello, I'm Waylon

-I’m a computer scientist working part time at Hedera.
-My research intrests lay at the intersection of mathemtics, computer science, and philosophy.
+I’m a computer scientist working part-time at Hedera.
+My research interests lay at the intersection of mathematics, computer science, and philosophy.

-My previous papers have been on the performance of Cyclic codes for error detection, and max-plus algebraic modeling of TCP congestion.
+My previous papers have been on the performance of Cyclic codes for error detection and max-plus algebraic modeling of TCP congestion.

 I love python, Linux, rust, and cryptography.
-If you share any of these interests, don’t hesitate to reach out.
+If you share any of these interests, don’t hesitate to reach out. out.

 - 🔭 I’m currently working on [Tropical Algebra Modeling of TCP congestion](https://doi-org.ezproxy2.library.colostate.edu/10.1145/347059.347548)
 - 🌱 I’m currently learning [Rust](https://www.rust-lang.org/)